 |

-Checking the cooling fan circuit
+Checking the cooling system fan circuit

-Diagnostic Information
+Diagnostic information

-- The ECM turns on the cooling fans at low speed when the coolant temperature reaches 97°C (207°F).
-The ECM turns off the cooling fans when the coolant temperature reaches 94°C (201°F).
+- The ECM turns the cooling fans on at low speed when the coolant temperature reaches 97°C (207°F).
+The ECM turns the cooling fans off when the coolant temperature reaches 94°C (201°F).

-- The cooling fan circuit can be quickly tested by disconnecting the ECM and connecting J1 terminal 43 to ground.
-This will turn on the cooling fan at low speed when the ignition is on.
-By connecting terminal 24 of connector J1 of the ECM to ground and turning on the ignition, you can turn on the high speed of the cooling fan.
+- The cooling fan circuit can be quickly tested by disconnecting the ECM and grounding terminal 43 of J1.
+This will enable the cooling fan to run at low speed with the ignition on.
+Grounding terminal 24 of J1 on the ECM and turning the ignition on will enable the cooling fan to run at high speed.

-Checking the cooling fan circuit
+Checking the cooling system fan circuit

-Step | Operation | Values | Yes | No |
+| Step | Operation | Values | Yes | No |

-1 |
+| 1 |

-Perform a diagnostic system check.
+Conduct a diagnostic system check.

 |